Dreams of the mask: the face you put on yourself and can no longer always take off

 “A mask in a dream is not about deceit.
 It is a working object of your psyche: what you put on to bear a situation, not to burn out, not to be wounded.”

-A mask is one of the most human objects, because all of us have used it.
-Not the theatrical kind, but the ordinary: a gathered face for an important meeting; a polite smile when there are no forces; “all is well” in answer to an anxious question; professional neutrality; parental calm when there is a storm inside.
+A mask is one of the most human objects, because all of us have used one.
+Not the theatrical kind, but the ordinary: a gathered face for an important meeting; a polite smile when you have no strength for one; “all is well” in answer to an anxious question; professional neutrality; parental calm when there is a storm inside.
 This is no deceit — it is a strategy of survival.
 When the psyche shows you a mask in a dream, it rarely reproaches.
-It rather asks: how much of it is on your face right now, how often you take it off, whether one of them has already grown into your skin.
+It rather asks: how much of one is on your face right now, how often you take it off, whether one of them has already grown into your skin.

-Such dreams arrive in moments when tiredness grows inside you from the visible “I” and the inner “I” not coinciding for too long.
+Such dreams arrive in moments when a tiredness grows inside you from the visible “I” and the inner “I” no longer matching for too long.

-And perhaps even now, reading these lines, you already feel the skin around the eyes barely reacting — as if one of your masks has long awaited being taken off, even for a minute.
+The skin around the eyes is probably reacting faintly even now — as if one of your masks has long been waiting to be taken off, even for a minute.

 You stand before a mirror or at the door and put on a mask.
 Calmly, businesslike, in advance.
-Perhaps it is a simple firm image of the “gathered person,” perhaps a real mask you take on for a particular event: a meeting, an interview, a visit to relatives, a difficult conversation.
-In the body — a focused readiness: I am about to go in there in a particular form, and this is my choice.
+Perhaps it is a simple firm image of the “gathered person”; perhaps a real mask you take up for a particular event: a meeting, an interview, a visit to relatives, a difficult conversation.
+A focused readiness lives in the body: I am about to go in there in a particular form, and this is my choice.

-Your Guardian speaks here — the part that knows how to choose a different “thickness of skin” for different situations.
+Over this mask your Guardian works — the part that knows how to choose a different “thickness of skin” for different situations.
 Such a dream often comes when you consciously use roles as a tool: to be gathered in negotiations, to keep a neutral tone with difficult relatives, not to invest too much emotion where it is out of place.
-The Guardian shows: not every mask is evil; sometimes it is a way not to burn out.
+The Guardian shows you that not every mask is evil; sometimes it is a way not to burn out.
 The main thing is to remember that this is precisely a tool.

-If the mask is in your hands and you choose which to take — a mature management of your manifestations is at work, and it is worth valuing this.
-If you put it on without hesitation — the function suits the situation, and it is worth trusting your choice.
-If inwardly through this you remain yourself — the mask now serves you, rather than seizing you, and this is a healthy mode.
+If the mask is in your hands and you choose which to take, a mature handling of your own manifestations is at work, and it is worth valuing this.
+If you put it on without hesitation, the function suits the situation, and it is worth trusting your choice.
+If inwardly through this you remain yourself, the mask now serves you, rather than seizing you, and this is a healthy mode.

 Ask yourself: “In which situations is a ‘mask’ as a tool now genuinely useful to me — and in which, on the contrary, do I put it on in vain, when I could be more myself?”